alexpdp7/alexpdp7/misc/self-hosting.md

 Why would BlueSky not do the same?

-## The alternatives to good free services might not be "good"
+## The alternatives to good gratis services might not be "good"

-Certainly, free good services are very convenient, and the alternatives are less convenient.
+Certainly, gratis good services are very convenient, and the alternatives are less convenient.

 One alternative is paid services.
 "If you're not paying for the product, you are the product" can mean that frequently paying for a service might turn out better for you in the long run.

-Besides GMail, Google provided free photo storage.
+Besides GMail, Google provided gratis photo storage.
 Nowadays, people take a significant amount of photos and like to preserve them.
 By using Google services, people could store their photos automatically and conveniently.